Joao-Felisberto/privguide-cli/README.md

 ## Native Binary

 The tool can be installed nativelly by compiling the source code.
-To do this, it is needed to install the dependencies in the `shell.nix`, either through `nix` itself, or by procedurally installing them through other means.
+To do this, it is needed to install the dependencies in the `shell.nix`, either through `nix` itself, or by manually installing them through other means.
+To use the nix shell, run `nix-shell`.

-Then, to have the binary, we simply need to run `go build`.
+Then, to have the binary, run `go build`.

 To execute the tool, run `./devprivops <args>` or place the binary in a directory in `$PATH`.